sagemathinc/gcloud-pricing-calculator/README.md

 await gcloudPricing.getData(Infinity);
 ```

-## Todo

-- I intend to write some convenience functionality that uses the parsed data to actually do useful things.
-That's not implemented yet.
+## Todo: disks are not included yet

-- We only get data about instances from [https://cloud.google.com/compute/vm\-instance\-pricing](https://cloud.google.com/compute/vm-instance-pricing) .
+- We only get data about _instances_ from [https://cloud.google.com/compute/vm\-instance\-pricing](https://cloud.google.com/compute/vm-instance-pricing) .
 The data about disks and images is templated in via Javascript somehow, so that's simply not available to parse.
 Thus this package provides _**no information about disk pricing**_.

 ## Warning